-Nowadays websites have become more dynamic and richer in content which can increase the initial load time when browsed from another side of the world.
+Nowadays websites have become more dynamic and richer in content which can increase the initial load time for visitors from other parts of the world.

-As per Google, the ideal time for an average site to load up is less than a second.
+As per Google, the ideal upload time for an average site is less than a second.

-Slower sites contribute to less satisfying user experience which Google does not like at all and it’s worse on mobile devices.
-To overcome this situation, Content Delivery Network (CDN) plays an important part in delivering content of your WordPress site to your users around the world.
+Slower sites contribute to the less satisfying user experience which Google does not like at all and it’s worse on mobile devices.
+This is where a WordPress CDN (Content Delivery Network) service comes in handy.

 - What is CDN?